YellowStarSoftware/YellowStar/README.md

 	- circle vs plane
 	- cut cone vs sphere
 	- cylinder vs sphere
+- algorithms for checking if an object contains a point for:
+    - circle
+	- rectangle (aka AABB in 2D)
+	- oriented rectangle (aka OBB in 2D)
+    - sphere
+	- cylinder
+	- cut cone
+	- bounding box (aka AABB in 3D)
+	- oriented bounding box (aka OBB in 3D)

 Probably upcoming features:
 - collision detection algorithms that are ready on paper but not in the project yet: